ibm-cloud-architecture/governed-ml-ops/README.md

   <br>
     <i> Role </i>: This step needs to be executed by `ModelValidator`.

    - 5.c.1.
-Log into Openpages as ModelValidator, navigate to the tasks section and click on the model number obtained from Model Governance Initiation module.
+Log into Openpages as ModelValidator, navigate to the tasks section and click on the model name obtained from Model Governance Initiation module.

    - 5.c.2.
 Click on `Model Validation` view, fill out the necessary/key fields (Model Validation Report, Validation Dataset).
      - Model Validation Report: Enter the name of the Validation report file that was uploaded from Openscale to Openpages.